Jack Priestley’s Family History

 1696 Jun 24 Jeremiha Waddington of Padiham

 Margaret was ten years younger than Jeremiah.
-She was still only 30.
+She was still only 30 when he died.
 Four years later, she married again.

 Marriage.
 St Leonard, Padiham